Home Science Organic Chemistry Phenol

 C6H5OH + (CH3CO)2O → CH3COOC6H5 + CH3COOH

-• It can be hydrogenated in presence of a nickel catalyst at 160 °C to form cyclohexanol.
+• It can be hydrogenated in the presence of a nickel catalyst at 160 °C to form cyclohexanol.

 C6H5OH + 3H2 → C6H11OH

-At low temperatures, in presence of dilute acid or alkali phenol condensed with formalin solution which contains 40 percent aqueous formaldehyde to form ortho and para-hydroxy benzyl alcohol.
+At low temperatures, in the presence of dilute acid or alkali phenol condensed with formalin solution which contains 40 percent aqueous formaldehyde to form ortho and para-hydroxy benzyl alcohol.
 It is the basis of the preparation of phenol-formaldehyde resin or Bakelite.

 Phenol formaldehyde Reaction and resin or Bakelite